 What Makes an NFT Valuable?

-Typically, NFTs are used as digital collectibles and ownership right for its owner.
+Typically, NFTs are used as digital collectibles and ownership rights for the owner.
 The birth of NFTs has helped a lot of creators to sell their artworks online.
 Powered by blockchain technology, NFTs can be issued by practically anyone.
-The token is able to lower the barrier for artists to participate, hence allowing them to reach a wider audience and make bigger profit with smaller fees.
+The token is able to lower the barrier for artists to participate, hence allowing them to reach a wider audience and make bigger profits with smaller fees.

 But apart from that, NFTs actually have several other use cases.
 For instance, users can earn NFTs by playing Play-to-Earn (P2E) games.
 The games also allow them to buy and exchange NFT-based items either for money or other valuable assets.
 This is part of the reasons why people are buying NFT these days.

 Since each NFT is unique and cannot be reproduced, the token is considered a valuable asset.
-The rarity makes people interested to collect NFTs at high prices, hoping that the value will get even higher with time.
-Therefore, if you wish to invest and make profit from NFT, you could buy a rare NFT and try to resell it for a higher price in the future.
+The rarity makes people interested in collecting NFTs at high prices, hoping that the value will get even higher with time.
+Therefore, if you wish to invest and make profits from NFT, you could buy a rare NFT and try to resell it for a higher price in the future.